 SJRWMD used best available topographic land surface elevation, bathymetric lake-bed elevation, groundwater elevation, rainfall depth, evapotranspiration, hydrologic soil type, and land cover type to develop the numerical simulation.
 Groundwater elevation time series are reasonable.
-SJRWMD did not use available information detailed in comments 1, 2, and 3, below, to develop the simulation.
-SJRWMD may wish to revise the simulation and the report that describes the simulation to use additional relevant information, detailed in comments 1, 2, and 3, and to improve the documentation of available information in the report.
+To develop the simulation, SJRWMD did not use an available surface-water conveyance system framework, archives of surface-water control infrastructure, or watershed and sub-watershed delineations, detailed in comments 3 and 5 below.
+SJRWMD may wish to revise the simulation and the report that describes the simulation to use additional relevant information, detailed in comments 3 and 5 below; and to improve the documentation of available information in the report.

-- Sarker and others (2023) stated that the "area-weighted average of NEXRAD data was determined to provide the most accurate source for rainfall within the Prevatt watershed."
+- 1. Sarker and others (2023) stated that the "area-weighted average of NEXRAD data was determined to provide the most accurate source for rainfall within the Prevatt watershed."
 SJRWMD may wish to quantify how this rainfall source is the most accurate, compared to other sources. - 2.
-SJRWMD used best available lake level measurements in Lake Prevatt to calibrate and verify the simulation.
-SJRWMD used lake water-surface elevation measurements from 1995 to December 2020.
-In December 2023, Mr. Dan Schmutz,

-Vice President, Chief Environmental Scientist, Greenman-Pederson, Inc., obtained monthly Lake Prevatt water-surface elevation measurements from December 2020 to December 2023 from the Orange County Public Works Department.
-SJRWMD may wish to revise the simulation to include three additional years of lake watersurface elevation measurements for calibration or verification.
+SJRWMD used best available lake water-surface elevation measurements in Lake Prevatt to calibrate and verify the simulation.
+SJRWMD used measurements from 1995 to December 2020.
+In December 2023, Mr. Dan Schmutz, Vice President, Chief Environmental Scientist, Greenman-Pederson, Inc., obtained monthly Lake Prevatt water-surface elevation measurements from December 2020 to December 2023 from the Orange County Public Works Department.
+SJRWMD may wish to revise the simulation to include three additional years of lake water-surface elevation measurements for calibration or verification.

 3. In March 1997, Professional Engineering Consultants, Inc., published a stormwater management plan of the surface-water conveyance system that drains to Lake McCoy, Lake Coroni, and Lake Prevatt (Figure 4).
 Professional Engineering Consultants conducted the study for Orange County, the City of Apopka, and SJRWMD.
-Professional Engineering Consultants field verified the watershed boundary, measured geometry and elevation of stormwater infrastructure, and measured or estimated geometry and volume of stormwater retention and detention facilities.
-Professional Engineering Consultants simulated water-surface elevations at selected locations in the watershed, such as in lakes and stormwater retention facilities; and flow rates in selected surface-water conveyance features, such as culverts, channels.
+Professional Engineering Consultants field verified the watershed boundary, measured geometry and elevation of stormwater conveyance infrastructure, and measured or estimated geometry and volume of stormwater retention and detention facilities.
+Professional Engineering Consultants simulated water-surface elevations at selected locations in the watershed, such as in lakes and stormwater retention facilities; and flow rates in selected surface-water conveyance features, such as culverts and channels.
 Professional Engineering Consultants simulated flows between Lake McCoy, Lake Coroni, and Lake Prevatt.
 Geosyntec Consultants attach Professional Engineering Consultants (1997a) to this technical memorandum.

 Figure 4.
-Professional Engineering Consultants, Inc., node-reach diagram for a simulation of surface-water flows and elevations in areas that drain to Lake Prevatt, Lake Coroni, and Lake McCoy; and inter-flow paths between these lakes.
+Professional Engineering Consultants, Inc., link-node diagram for a simulation of surface-water flows and elevations in areas that drain to Lake Prevatt, Lake Coroni, and Lake McCoy; and flow paths between these lakes.

 During the task A watershed visit on December 11, Wekiva Springs State Park Manager Robert Brooks asserted discharge from Lake Coroni inundates the pond near the park manager's residence [fig. 6 and photo.
-15 of King (2023)], one-tothree days after relatively large episodic rainfall events, such as rainfall events associated with 2010s and 2020s era hurricanes and tropical depressions.
-During these events water in Lake Coroni flows north, into the pond, and subsequently into Lake Prevatt.
+15 of King (2023)], one-to-three days after relatively large episodic rainfall events, such as rainfall events associated with 2010s and 2020s era hurricanes and tropical depressions.
+During these events water in Lake Coroni flows north, into the pond; and subsequently into Lake Prevatt.
 Manager Brooks stated that the maximum pond stage in response to this episodic discharge inundates the pond adjacent to the park manger's residence [photo.
-15 of King (2023)] to a point that is equidistant between the normal pond shoreline and the park manager's residence.
+15 of King (2023)] along a polyline that is equidistant between the normal pond shoreline and the park manager's residence.
 Manager Brooks witnessed these flows and stages.